 The commonly used staging system for kidney cancer is the TNM system.
 It provides detailed information about:

-Based on the TNM system, kidney cancer can be of the following stages:
+Based on the TNM system, the following are the kidney cancer stages:

 The treatment is decided depending on the type and stage of kidney cancer.
 Based on the benefits, possible risks, and side effects, the following treatment modalities may be recommended:

-Surgery: Surgery is the mainstay of treatment for kidney cancer.
-It can be performed as an open procedure, or laparoscopically or with robotic assistance.
+Surgery: Surgery is the mainstay of kidney cancer treatment.
+It can be performed as an open procedure, laparoscopically, or with robotic assistance.
 Surgical procedures used to treat kidney cancer are:

 Surgical alternatives (Local therapies): Surgery is not recommended for elderly patients or people with multiple medical conditions.
 In such cases, nonsurgical treatments are considered safe and appropriate.
 The procedures include: